brianguenter/FastDifferentiation.jl/docs/src/benchmarks.md

 # Comparison of FD with other AD algorithms
 See [Benchmarks.jl](https://github.com/brianguenter/Benchmarks) for the benchmark code used to generate this table.

-I believe the benchmarks reflect the best way to use each package.
+I believe the benchmark code reflects the best way to use each package.
 However, I am not an expert in any of these packages.
 For some of the benchmarks I have not yet figured out how to correctly and efficiently compute all the derivatives.

 A notable case is Zygote which has unusually slow timings.
 It is possible it is not being used as efficiently as possible.